 As the art capital of the United States, New York City has some of the most recognizable and influential works in art history.
-With so many museums, galleries, and exhibition spaces to visit, it’s impossible to see it all unless you’re a local; however, if you know exactly where to look, you may be able to catch some of the world’s most iconic works of art right here in NYC.
+With so many museums, galleries and art tours on offer, it’s impossible to see it all unless you’re a local.
+However, if you know exactly where to look, you may be able to catch some of the world’s most iconic artworks right here in NYC.

-A homage to New York City, Mondrian used lines to demonstrate a musical score (specifically jazz) and the grid of the city through visual art.
-Originally purchased for only $800, the owners later donated the artwork to the Museum of Modern Art, where it remains today.
+In this homage to New York City, Mondrian used lines to demonstrate a musical score (specifically jazz) and the grid of the city through visual art.
+It was originally purchased for only $800, and the owners later donated the artwork to the Museum of Modern Art, where it remains today.